The different types of paywalls (and how publishers use them)

 • Disadvantage: Implementation is more complex relative to hard and metered paywalls

-Most publishers have an adblock rate between 10-40%.
+Most publishers have an ad block rate between 10-40%.
 Not having a strategy in place to engage this audience means leaving revenue on the table.

 Server-side vs. client-side